Q1: Does CardValet work on Android phones and iPhones?

 Q3: What happens if I forget my password?

-A: A token request will be sent to you via the email address inputted when creating your CardValet account.
-If you do not receive this email within 5-10 minutes, check your spam and junk folders.
+A: A token request will be sent to you via the email address entered when creating your CardValet account.
+If you don't receive this email within 5-10 minutes, check your spam and junk folders.

 Q4: Can multiple cards be linked to one registered CardValet account?